No symbol: In fonts

-The symbol appears in a number of different fonts, such as Arial Unicode MS, and in dingbat fonts such Webdings and Wingdings 2.
+The symbol appears in a number of different computer fonts, such as Arial Unicode MS, and in dingbat fonts such Webdings and Wingdings 2.
 These are not necessarily "combining characters."
 In the case of Webdings and Wingdings 2, the character encoding does not match the Unicode standard, so if these fonts are not present on the user's system, the symbol may not render correctly.
 This is particularly an issue in webpages.
 If the page designer wishes to use Webdings for instance, it is important to provide the font resource via the CSS @import font-face command.